How to Use This Calculator

 The Mathematics Behind Aspect Ratio Scaling

-The formula used to find a missing dimension is:
+The formulas used to find a missing dimension are:

 Calculating Dimensions for a 16:9 Widescreen Image